cairo-book/cairo-book/src/ch11-10-associated-items-in-traits.md

 # Associated Items in Traits

-Associated items connect a type placeholder with a trait such that the trait method definitions can use these placeholder items in their signatures.
-The implementor of a trait will specify the concrete type to be used instead of the placeholder item for the particular implementation.
+Associated items connect a item placeholder with a trait such that the trait method definitions can use these placeholder items in their signatures.
+The implementor of a trait will specify the concrete item to be used instead of the placeholder item for the particular implementation.
 That way, we can define a trait that uses some items without needing to know exactly what the types of those items are until the trait is implemented.

 Associated items may include:
 - Associated types